History of natural language processing

-Research and development
+Early history

 The history of machine translation dates back to the seventeenth century, when philosophers such as Leibniz and Descartes put forward proposals for codes which would relate words between languages.
 All of these proposals remained theoretical, and none resulted in the development of an actual machine.

 The first patents for "translating machines" were applied for in the mid-1930s.
-One proposal, by Georges Artsrouni was simply an automatic bilingual dictionary using paper tape.
+One proposal, by Georges Artsrouni, was simply an automatic bilingual dictionary using paper tape.
 The other proposal, by Peter Troyanskii, a Russian, was more detailed.
-It included both the bilingual dictionary, and a method for dealing with grammatical roles between languages, based on Esperanto.
+Troyanskii’s proposal included both the bilingual dictionary and a method for dealing with grammatical roles between languages, based on Esperanto.

+Logical period

 In 1950, Alan Turing published his famous article "Computing Machinery and Intelligence" which proposed what is now called the Turing test as a criterion of intelligence.
 This criterion depends on the ability of a computer program to impersonate a human in a real-time written conversation with a human judge, sufficiently well that the judge is unable to distinguish reliably — on the basis of the conversational content alone — between the program and a real human.

-In 1957, Noam Chomsky’s Syntactic Structures revolutionized Linguistics with 'universal grammar', a rule based system of syntactic structures.
+In 1957, Noam Chomsky’s Syntactic Structures revolutionized Linguistics with 'universal grammar', a rule-based system of syntactic structures.

 The Georgetown experiment in 1954 involved fully automatic translation of more than sixty Russian sentences into English.
 The authors claimed that within three or five years, machine translation would be a solved problem.
 However, real progress was much slower, and after the ALPAC report in 1966, which found that ten years long research had failed to fulfill the expectations, funding for machine translation was dramatically reduced.
 Little further research in machine translation was conducted until the late 1980s, when the first statistical machine translation systems were developed.

 Some notably successful NLP systems developed in the 1960s were SHRDLU, a natural language system working in restricted "blocks worlds" with restricted vocabularies.

 In 1969 Roger Schank introduced the conceptual dependency theory for natural language understanding.
 This model, partially influenced by the work of Sydney Lamb, was extensively used by Schank's students at Yale University, such as Robert Wilensky, Wendy Lehnert, and Janet Kolodner.

 In 1970, William A. Woods introduced the augmented transition network (ATN) to represent natural language input.
-Instead of phrase structure rules ATNs used an equivalent set of finite state automata that were called recursively.
+Instead of phrase structure rules ATNs used an equivalent set of finite-state automata that were called recursively.
 ATNs and their more general format called "generalized ATNs" continued to be used for a number of years.
 During the 1970s many programmers began to write 'conceptual ontologies', which structured real-world information into computer-understandable data.
 Examples are MARGIE (Schank, 1975), SAM (Cullingford, 1978), PAM (Wilensky, 1978), TaleSpin (Meehan, 1976), QUALM (Lehnert, 1977), Politics (Carbonell, 1979), and Plot Units (Lehnert 1981).
 During this time, many chatterbots were written including PARRY, Racter, and Jabberwacky.